Operation Ben-Ami

 Operation Ben-Ami (מבצע בן עמי) was one of the last operations launched by the Haganah before the end of the British Mandate.
 The first phase of this operation was the capture of Acre.
 A week later four villages east and north of Acre were captured.
+The Carmeli Brigade of the Haganah allegedly used biological warfare in the battle for Acre in May 1948.

 Background

 After the fall of Jaffa and Haifa the only remaining Arab towns with access to the Mediterranean Sea were Gaza and Acre.
 The population of Acre was swollen with refugees from Haifa which had been captured three weeks earlier.
 There was an outbreak of typhoid in Acre in the first week of May.
+British, Arab, and Red Cross documents reveal that Haganah forces introduced poison into wells in Acre, leading to severe illness among dozens of local residents.
+The contamination of these wells triggered a typhoid epidemic and "a state of extreme distress" among the inhabitants, as noted by the mayor of Acre on 3 May.